Tensor non-Gaussianity in chiral scalar-tensor theories of gravity: Chirality in primordial tensor bispectra

 Motivated by these reasons, we now extend the analysis of the previous section to the more general scenario where the coupling functions are allowed to evolve with time during inflation, and investigate whether parity-breaking signatures may arise in the primordial graviton bispectrum.

 We start by analyzing the PV1 model (defined by the Lagrangian \eqref{eq:PV2-action-ADM}).
 We restrict in particular to the interesting case where

 such that the model is free from instabilities (see Eqs.~(\ref{PV1-A-B}),(\ref{MPV1}), (\ref{f1g1}), and the discussion after Eq.~(\ref{PV1-f-g})).
-Indeed, when this additional constraint is satisfied, the $|\gamma'|^2$ term in the quadratic action receives no contributions from the parity-violating operators (see Eqs. \eqref{PV1-quadratic}-\eqref{PV1-A-B}) and hence the kinetic term is always positive.
-Notice that in such a case we can remove the UV cut-off $\Lambda$ and the theory makes sense also without requiring an effective field theory treatment.
+Indeed, when the condition \eqref{eq:PV1-constraint-no-ghost} is realized, the cut-off scale $M_{\text{PV1}} \rightarrow \infty$ and all the corrections to the quadratic action for tensor modes \eqref{PV1-quadratic} disappear (this can also be seen directly from the equations of motion \eqref{PV1-eom-mode-functions}).
+In particular, this means that we recover $c_{T,s} = 1$ and $\chi = 0$.
+Notice also that in such a case the theory makes sense without requiring an effective field theory treatment.
 If we renounce to \eqref{eq:PV1-constraint-no-ghost}, then the couplings have to obey $H/M_{PV1} \ll 1$, which will significantly limit also the amplitude of tensor bispectra.

 In order to make explicit computations, we need to assume a specific form of the coupling functions.
 In the rest of the paper we consider the case of a dilaton-like coupling, that naturally arises in theories with extra dimensions, like string theory.
 This can be written as $f_1=e^{(\phi-\phi_*)/M}$, where $M$ is some arbitrary energy scale.
 In slow-roll inflation this leads to a coupling that is simply given by a power of the conformal time\footnote{ Indeed, in slow-roll inflation the equation of motion for the inflaton field is